 Much of this land formed part of the ancient royal medieval hunting grounds known as Cranborne Chase.

-The wide and open expanse of the chalk downs in the West give way to smaller mixed farms and woodland in the East.
+The wide and open expanse of the chalk downs in the West gives way to smaller mixed farms and woodland in the East.
 Much of the Estate is within the Cranborne Chase AONB.

 Cranborne takes the business of farming and the environment seriously.
 Our home farm produces arable crops of wheat, barley, oats and oilseeds.
 Our farm tenants farm in a similar way but also produce beef and lamb.